Winspace Launches T1600 Aero Frameset: Love It or Hate It?

 T1600 has sealed through axles | Source: Winspace

 Tire clearance appears to be at least 32mm and might even fit wider tires.
 This is today’s standard, as wider wheels and tires are getting more popular.
+Considering the recent Winspace frames, I guess the bottom bracket will be the T47.

 The bike shown at a launch event was equipped with Lún MEGA wheels and a Shimano Dura-Ace Di2 groupset.
 It weighed 7.28 kg, which is impressive for an aero bike.
 With lighter wheels and components, dropping the weight below 7 kg should be easy.
+The frame alone should weigh around 900g (unpainted), but this figure is not confirmed yet.

 The T1600 is currently available in black, white, and yellow.
 They have details of the Tour de France stages, which may not suit everybody, so I believe more colors will be introduced soon.